Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.2.5

 Best Torghast Legendaries for Shadow Priest

 Talbadar's Stratagem will be a fine choice for Torghast, especially with powers that buff your Mind Blast damage.
-I typically start with Shadowflame Prism and then swap to Talbadar's at a Broker if I get enough Mind Blast powers.
+I typically start with Shadowflame Prism and then swap to Talbadar's at a Broker if I get enough Mind Blast powers for big single-target damage.
 Keep in mind if you start out with Shadowflame Prism you should use Mindbender.

 Stable Phantasma Lure is honestly just a neat legendary to try if you can spare the Soul Ash.
 This gives you an increased amount of Torghast currency ( Phantasma) during your run, which you can use to purchase additional Anima Powers on that run specifically.
 Most runs will average out giving you an extra power or two with this, and will typically be a larger increase than a Shadow-specific Legendary would be.